npgsql/doc/conceptual/EFCore.PG/mapping/full-text-search.md

 ## Computed column over JSON columns

-Starting with 7.0, the provider can also create computed `tsvector` columns over JSON columns.
+The provider can also create computed `tsvector` columns over JSON columns.
 Simply use `HasGeneratedTsVectorColumn()` as shown above, and when applied to JSON columns, the provider will automatically generate [`json_to_tsvector/jsonb_to_tsvector`](https://www.postgresql.org/docs/current/functions-textsearch.html#TEXTSEARCH-FUNCTIONS-TABLE) as appropriate.

 Note that this will pass the filter `all` to these functions, meaning that all values in the JSON document will be included.
-To customize the filter - or to create the computed column on older versions of the provider - simply specify the function yourself via [`HasComputedColumnSql`](https://docs.microsoft.com/ef/core/modeling/generated-properties?tabs=data-annotations#computed-columns).
+To customize the filter - or to create the computed column on older versions of the provider - simply specify the function yourself via [`HasComputedColumnSql`](https://docs.microsoft.com/ef/core/modeling/generated-properties?tabs=data-annotations#computed-generated-columns).

 ## Operation translation